blujedis/kricket/CHANGE.md

 # Kicket Changes

+## (05-22-2024)

+- Include line, character method and filename as built in payload data that can be parsed.
+- Simplified meta data, made more consistent with Child loggers.
+- Improved default logger.
+- Added built in payload parser and formatting helpers.

 ## (05-20-2024)

 - Remove defaultMeta in favor of symbol that automatically is stripped when converting to JSON.